openstates/openstates-geo/README.md

   `./scripts/make-tiles.py`

   The `MAPBOX_ACCOUNT` name and `MAPBOX_ACCESS_TOKEN` (with upload privileges) must be set as environment variables.
 If not, then the upload step will be skipped.

+8) Currently, we have to manually upload the resulting tilesets to [Mapbox](https://studio.mapbox.com/tilesets/).
+We'll need to upload `data/sld.mbtiles` and `data/cd.mbtiles`.

 ### Running within Docker